ministryofjustice/hmpps-book-secure-move-frameworks/frameworks/person-escort-record/README.md

 This framework contains the sections, steps and questions that need to be completed to produce a Person Escort Record (PER) when moving somebody using the Book a secure move service.

-The framework contains a set of YAML defintions that will be used by the [Book a secure move API](https://github.com/ministryofjustice/hmpps-book-secure-move-api) and [client applications](https://github.com/ministryofjustice/hmpps-book-secure-move-frontend) of the API to generate validation and form journeys.
+The framework contains a set of YAML definitions that will be used by the [Book a secure move API](https://github.com/ministryofjustice/hmpps-book-secure-move-api) and [client applications](https://github.com/ministryofjustice/hmpps-book-secure-move-frontend) of the API to generate validation and form journeys.

 ## Manifest files